 The best part?
 The more grounded you are in your talking points for these tried-and-true q’s, the more self aware you’ll be, and the more prepared for any less-common questions they throw at ya.

 Looking for more ways to up your “pitching yourself” skills?

 I wanna help!
-Click here to get notified about our upcoming events to help you…
+Click here to grab your copy of my Presence Playbook, join our E-tribe, and get notified about our upcoming events to help you…

 - Set yourself up with the best framing, lighting, and body language to nail your next virtual interview or important meeting.